 You should wear sunglasses anytime you are outside, but especially during the hours between 10 a.m. and 2 p.m.
 This is the time of day when the sun’s rays are at their strongest.

 5. For complete protection, add a wide-brimmed hat.

 Sunglasses are a great form of protection but if you want total coverage, throw on a wide-brimmed hat.
 This will ensure that your eyes are protected and you can enjoy spending time outdoors.

 By wearing sunglasses this summer, you will be protecting your eyes from harmful UV rays while still participating in the outdoor activities you enjoy.
-For more information about how you can protect your vision this summer, request an appointment with VisionFirst Eye Center at one of our four Alabama locations!
+For more information about how you can protect your vision this summer, Book an Appointment with VisionFirst Eye Center at one of our four Alabama locations!